Table of Contents:

-Fortunately, the social media giant provides an easy avenue for rights owners to pursue if they find violations on the platform.
+Fortunately, the social media giant provides an easy avenue for rights owners to pursue if they find copyright infringement on Facebook.
 We’ll go over exactly how to use the tool here.

-Facebook takes intellectual property rights seriously, and it makes it fairly easy to report a copyright infringement.
+Facebook takes intellectual property rights seriously, and it makes it fairly easy to report copyright infringement.
 Here’s what you need to do.

-If you want to report an intellectual property infringement, start by visiting Facebook’s online form here.
+If you want to report an intellectual property infringement, start by visiting Facebook’s online copyright report form here.
 You can choose either copyright or trademark infringement.
 Only the intellectual property rights owner or legal representative is allowed to report a violation.

 This step exists to make sure only real infringement claims are filed here.
 Notice that the last two options deal with rights violations, while the others are about other problems like hacked and fake accounts.
 If you select any of these other options, it will lead you to the corresponding page in Facebook’s Help Center.

 This step is pretty basic.
 Just enter your contact info and specify whether you or your client owns the IP.
 Also, note that your email will be shared with the infringing party, so you might want to use a generic business email account to report copyright infringement on Facebook.

 In this next step, you’ll paste the infringing URL(s) and say whether it’s an ad, post, or album.
-You can also select the reason for making the intellectual property infringement claim.
+You can also select the reason for making the Facebook intellectual property infringement claim.